 How do high interest rates affect the housing market?

-High interest rates can have a number of effects on the housing market, including your ability to get approved for a mortgage, the supply of homes on the market and home prices in general.
+High interest rates can have a number of effects on the housing market, including your ability to get approved for a mortgage loan, the supply of homes on the market and home prices in general.

 Increased rates decrease buying power

 Rising mortgage rates can have a significant impact on buying power.
-A 1% increase in rates can add hundreds of dollars to a monthly payment and make it difficult to qualify for a loan in the first place.
+For instance, even a small increase in rates can add hundreds of dollars to a monthly payment and make it difficult to qualify for a loan in the first place.
 As a result, you might be forced to purchase a less expensive home or wait until rates drop before entering the market.

-Finding a home in a lower price range means you might have to compromise and look at homes that are in a less desirable neighborhood, in need of repairs or upgrades, smaller than you planned for, or without the amenities you want.
+Finding a home in a lower price range means you might have to compromise and look at homes in a less-desirable neighborhood, in need of repairs or upgrades, smaller than you planned for or without the amenities you want.

-If you don’t want to compromise, you can wait until the market shifts while working on your qualifications as a borrower: You might try to come up with more money for a down payment, increase your credit score or improve your debt-to-income ratio to qualify for a better mortgage.
+If you don’t want to compromise, you can wait until the market shifts while working on your qualifications as a borrower.
+For example, you might try to come up with more money for a down payment, increase your credit score or improve your debt-to-income (DTI) ratio to qualify for a better mortgage.

 Less demand and lower home prices